nzakas/understandinges6/manuscript/02-Functions.md

 This example now works exactly the same as the first example in this section.
 Providing the default value for the destructured parameter means that `secure`, `path`, `domain`, and `expires` will all be `undefined` if the third argument to `setCookie()` isn't provided.

-I> It's recommended to always provide the default value for destructured parameters to avoid all errors that are unique to their usage.
+I> It's recommended to always provide the default value for destructured parameters to avoid these types of errors.

 ## The Spread Operator